Updated: Jan 29

 The thing is, you will never know all of it.
 Nobody does.
 We just don't have the mental capacity to know all of the things all of the time 100% perfectly.
 And you don't have to.
 What's important is that you know how to ask the right questions and analyze the answers you receive, in order to make the best plan moving forward.

-And where does this leave me?
+Where does this "failure focused" mindset leave me?
 Feeling down in the dumps, despite all that I had accomplished, which just compounds day after day after day.
 And what's the point in feeling that way?

 Basically, imposter syndrome for me often leads to me feeling sad, worked up, exhausted, and keeps me from making progress towards my goals.
 Sound familiar?